schmidt-software/schmidt-software/README.md

 ### DIY Mentality

-I'm a staunch advocate of the Do-It-Yourself approach.
+I'm a advocate of the Do-It-Yourself approach.
 Whether it's setting up a home network, tinkering with hardware projects, or experimenting with new programming languages, I love taking things into my own hands and learning how they work.

 ### Family